I-am-Manu-Singh/SuddahUtpadahAdmin/README.md

 # Suddah Utpadah Admin

 ## Overview
-**Sudda Hut Padah Admin** is an Android application built using the **MVVM architecture** to manage and monitor data related to users, services, orders, and categories.
+**Sudda Utpadah Admin** is an Android application built using the **MVVM architecture** to manage and monitor data related to users, services, orders, and categories.
 This admin panel allows for seamless data entry, tracking, and operations via Firebase Firestore and Firebase Authentication.

 ## Features